of the safety awards programs offer member general and specialty

 the highest rankings earn national recognition by AGC of America.
 AGC Georgia also uses the statistics provided through this entry form to award local members for their corporate safety accomplishments.

 AGC of America's Construction Safety and Excellence Awards (CSEA)

 - The purpose of CSEA is to recognize construction companies with exceptional safety performance.
-CSEA closely examines each firm's commitment to safety and occupational health management and risk control.
+CSEA closely examines each firm's commitment to safety, occupational health management and risk control.
 Unlike the National AGC Safety Awards (NASA) program that limits the criteria to frequency rates, the CSEA selection process is considerably more comprehensive.
-Judges look for evidence of company management commitment, active employee participation, safety training, work site hazard identification and control, and safety program innovation.
+Judges will look for evidence of company management commitment, active employee participation, safety training, work site hazard identification and control, and safety program innovation.